MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Id** - The unique identifier attributed to the host application by the embedded application.

-  - **SessionId** - The globally unique identifier for the host’s session.
+  - **SessionId** - The globally unique identifier for the host's session.

-  - **Version** - The version identifier of the host’s primary executable.
+  - **Version** - The version identifier of the host's primary executable.

 #### Legacy